file-format/Docs/en/page-description-language/eps.md

   },
   "draft" : "false",
   "toc" : true,
-  "description" : "Your file format guide to know what is an EPS file and APIs that can create and open them.", "title" : "What is an EPS file?",
+  "description":"Learn about EPS file format and APIs that can create and open EPS files.", "title" : "What is an EPS file?",
   "linktitle" : "EPS",
   "menu" : {